openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 Django Admin login disabled by default
 --------------------------------------
-Default Django admin login window is disabled and now one has to login from LMS.
+Default Django admin login window is disabled and now one has to login from the LMS.

 ===================
 Learner Experiences